lilab-bcb/cumulus/docs/starsolo.rst

 	  - Number of CPUs to request for count per sample.
 	  - 32
 	  - 32
+	* - memory
+	  - Memory size string for count per sample.
+	  - "120G"
+	  - "120G"
 	* - disk_space
 	  - Disk space in GB needed for count per sample.
 	  - 500
 	  - 500
-	* - memory
-	  - Memory size in GB needed for count per sample.
-	  - 120
-	  - 120
 	* - backend
 	  - Cloud infrastructure backend to use.
 Available options: